Hi There! π

 Previously, I was a research intern at the NLP Lab in UC Riverside, under Prof. Yue Dong, where I was also fortunate to work with Prof. Kevin Esterling.
 I worked on behavioral evaluation of LLMs, and explored how psychometric and Bayesian modeling techniques can quantify and explain complex social behaviors in LLMs.

-Prior to that, I worked on inclusive AI systems for low-resource languages, including Bengali medical ASR and document understanding tools.
-Some of my earlier work applied ML in other domains, including cloud systems and bioinformatics.
+Prior to that, I led the AI Research and Engineering team at Celloscope Ltd. I worked on inclusive AI systems for low-resource languages, including Bengali medical ASR and document understanding tools.

-I led the AI Research and Engineering team at Celloscope Ltd. I hold a BSc and MSc in Computer Science and Engineering from Bangladesh University of Engineering and Technology (BUET).
-My detailed CV can be found here.
+I completed my BSc and MSc in Computer Science and Engineering from Bangladesh University of Engineering and Technology (BUET)

-News
+π° News

 - [3/26/2026] π My paper PReSS: An Automated Black-Box Framework for Evaluating Political Stance Stability in LLMs has been accepted at PoliticalNLP @ LREC-COLING 2026.